You are reading this article because your mint leaves are turning yellow.

 One of the significant causes of mint leaves turning yellow is overwatering.
 A lot of water in the soil can lead to many problems.

 Moist soil can lead to root rot in plants.
-The plants are not able to aerate properly through the roots, and this problem is indicated by the leaves turning yellow.
+The plants cannot aerate properly through the roots, and this problem is indicated by the leaves turning yellow.

 Most plants prefer to grow in adequate sunlight.
 However, mint leaves like to grow in the shade.
 Mint leaves can dry out or damage in excessive heat.